ScoreTeam/Score-Backend/README.md

 # Notice :

-this version is very out of date and does not work with the actual project
+this version is very outdated and does not work with the actual project

-if you are a former member of the team and by any chance you have read this message and you want the latest verion of this repo please contact me at https://t.me/HamzaMoharib
+if you are a former member of the team and by any chance you have read this message and you want the latest version of this repo please mail me at hamzamuhareb777@gmail.com

 # Enter these commands before the first run